bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 Up until stumbling upon Armani's tweet, I had been interested in learning how to build on Solana, but had largely put it off due to its perceived time commitment.
 Unlike most other smart contract platforms, Solana is not natively [EVM](https://ethereum.org/en/developers/docs/evm/)-compatible, meaning the vast majority of Web 3 applications that exist today cannot be easily copied over to Solana.
 Over the last six years, a huge developer ecosystem has emerged around [Ethereum](https://ethereum.org/en/) that supports writing, testing, and deploying smart contracts written in [Solidity](https://docs.soliditylang.org/en/v0.8.7/).
 Solana, which launched its mainnet-beta back in March 2020, must build its [Rust](https://www.rust-lang.org/)-based developer ecosystem entirely from scratch.

 While Solana is considered new, Anchor is even newer.
 The framework is still in its infancy and has yet to publish its official v1.0.0 release.
-The source code is currently unaudited and its APIs change regularly, but its productivity and security enhancements are such that it is quickly becoming the go-to foundation for all Solana development.
+The source code is currently unaudited and its APIs change regularly, but its productivity and security enhancements are such that it is quickly becoming the go-to foundation for the majority of Solana developers.

 Upon seeing Armani's tweet, I decided it was time for me to learn how to build on Solana.
 Specifically, I wanted to learn how to build a program using Anchor that I could then interact with via a [React](https://reactjs.org/) application.
 Having no prior experience with Rust, I set a goal of building a simple voting app that lets the world vote for its favorite type of peanut butter.
 The live version of this app can be found at [www.pbvote.com](https://www.pbvote.com/) and its source code can be found on [my GitHub](https://github.com/bfriel/crunchy-vs-smooth).